 How to buy Penny Stocks at Charles Schwab

 Step 1 :Open an account with Charles Schwab

 Step 2 : Verify your identity

 Once you have entered your personal information, you must then go through a customer due diligence process.
 This will require you to upload a digital copy of a government issued ID and utility bill, as well as your tax identification number.

 Not only this, but you’ll also need to print some documents, sign them, and upload them in to your account portal.
-This process is a lot more stringent than eToro, however due to the nature of the underlying securities available at Charles Schwab, this is a legal requirement.
+This process is quite stringent, however due to the nature of the underlying securities available at Charles Schwab, this is a legal requirement.

 Step 3: Call Charles Schwab to access the OTC market